pandulapeter/beagle/README.md

 ```

 ### Customization
-* The appearance of the drawer can be personalized by specifying a [UiCustomization](https://github.com/pandulapeter/beagle/blob/master/beagle-core/src/main/java/com/pandulapeter/debugMenuCore/configuration/Appearance.kt) instance when initializing the library.
+* The UI of the drawer can be personalized by specifying an [Appearance](https://github.com/pandulapeter/beagle/blob/master/beagle-core/src/main/java/com/pandulapeter/beagleCore/configuration/Appearance.kt) instance when initializing the library.
 * To properly support back navigation, all activities must check if the drawer consumes the event.
-This is implemented [here](https://github.com/pandulapeter/beagle/blob/master/example/src/main/java/com/pandulapeter/debugMenuExample/screens/MainActivity.kt).
+This is implemented [here](https://github.com/pandulapeter/beagle/blob/master/example/src/main/java/com/pandulapeter/beagleExample/screens/MainActivity.kt).
-* The drawers can be disabled / enabled at runtime by modifying the value of DebugMenu.isEnabled.
-This could be useful if you want to restrict access to the DebugMenu based on user type.
+* The drawers can be disabled / enabled at runtime by modifying the value of Beagle.isEnabled.
+This could be useful if you want to restrict access to the debug drawer features based on user type.

 ### To do
 * Create a base class for dialogs with proper 2D scrolling
+* Improve the example app
 * Add support for dividers
-* Expose the DebugMenuDrawer view
+* Expose the BeagleDrawer view

 ### License
 ```